 Playa La Plata has several numbered entrances where you can park a vehicle or two.
 It’s the last beach on the road.
 After that, you’ll just find a boat ramp.

 The same warning applies here.
 There is little or no cellular reception.

 How to get to Playa la Plata: Take Route 997 and enter the Vieques Wildlife Refuge.
 Just keep driving.
 Playa La Plata is the last accessible beach on the drive.

 6. Punta Galinde

-Although it’s possible I missed this during the research I did for this post, I didn’t see Punta Galinde mentioned in any of the Vieques beach lists I found.
+Although it’s possible I missed this during the research I did for this post, I didn’t see Punta Galinde mentioned in any of the lists of Vieques beaches I found.
 That’s good though because it means few people know about it and you’ll have it to yourself.
 It’s a secluded Vieques beach with nice waves and a gentle breeze.

 While we were here, I did see someone sunbathing topless.
 I’m not surprised she was because it’s the perfect place for it.
 Lots of shade, too.
 You can set your beach towel up right under a shade tree.

 I even saw when I think was an eagle ray jump clear out of the water here.
 I’m not 100% certain it was an eagle ray, but it was definitely a ray of some kind.
 Lots of little lizards hang out in the bushes as well.